+Head out to a farm for an outdoor dinner soiree.
+Buy tickets in advance for your favorite events.
 For last minute event ticket purchases, go to the Ticketing Center at Pack Square during the festival.
-Many events will sell-out in advance, so purchase in advance here.
+Many events will sell-out in advance.

 Asheville was named “New Top City for Wine in the United States” by The Travel Channel.
 The area receives many accolades for innovative and local food.
 Southern Living has listed Asheville among the “Tastiest Towns in the South.”

 Why call it Chow Chow?
 It's a pickled relish popular in southern Appalachia, is a resourceful condiment whose ingredients vary from family to family and region to region.
 Often prepared in the warmer months, a mix of vegetables is chopped, combined and preserved.
 By the time cold weather hits, all of the ingredients have come together to create something better than the sum of its parts.
 Universally, chow can mean ‘to eat’—joyfully, without abandon and in good company.